danesnick/old_website/_posts/2021-01-03-MyDeskSetup_Jan2021.markdown

 </div>

 I had an unused [Insignia Mini Soundbar](https://www.bestbuy.com/site/insignia-2-0-channel-mini-soundbar-black/6346460.p?skuId=6346460) lying around in our house and wanted to utilize for my desk without looking cluttered.
-I ended up finding this [Hastings Home Bamboo Monitor Stand](https://www.bestbuy.com/site/hastings-home-bamboo-monitor-stand-computer-desk-organizer-and-laptop-riser-in-natural-wood-finish-bamboo/6444283.p?skuId=6444283) on Best Buy's website which was a perfect fit for my desk.
+I ended up finding this [Hastings Home Bamboo Monitor Stand](https://www.bestbuy.com/site/hastings-home-bamboo-monitor-stand-computer-desk-organizer-and-laptop-riser-in-natural-wood-finish-bamboo/6444283.p?skuId=6444283) on Best Buyabouts website which was a perfect fit for my desk.
 I was then able to put the sound bar under the stand, along with hiding my external drive under it as well.

 #### Monitor